 Flight anxiety

-- Box breathing: a powerful relaxation tool that can help bring attention to the breath, while the repetition takes the attention away from flight anxiety.
+Box breathing is a powerful relaxation tool that can help bring attention to each breath, while the repetition takes the attention away from flight anxiety.

-- Try natural supplements: overcome fears of flying and reduce travel-related anxiety with Stay Calm™.
-Stay Calm™ includes a unique blend of botanicals, adaptogens and minerals, including clinically studied ingredients including Ashwagandha KSM-66®, Rhodiola, Cordyceps, and Schisandra to help naturally bring a sense of calm and relieve stress, anxiety and pressure.
+- Try natural supplements: Stay Calm™ includes a unique blend of botanicals, adaptogens, amino acids and minerals, including clinically studied Ashwagandha KSM-66®, Rhodiola, Cordyceps, and Schisandra, to naturally bring a sense of calm, balance, energy and focus.

 Banish bloating